Robert Beerbohm

-Robert Lee Beerbohm (born June 17, 1952) is an American comic book historian and retailer who has been intimately involved with the rise of comics fandom since 1966.
+Robert Lee Beerbohm (June 17, 1952 – March 27, 2024) was an American comic book historian and retailer who was intimately involved with the rise of comics fandom from 1966.
 Beginning as a teenager in the late 60s, he became a fixture in the growing comic convention scene, while in the 1970s and 1980s he was heavily involved in Bay Area comic book retailing and distribution.

-Beerbohm has been a consultant and author detailing the early history of comics in the United States, including rediscovering the first comic book in America, Rodolphe Töpffer's The Adventures of Mr. Obadiah Oldbuck.
-He has supplied data and visual aids as listed in the acknowledgements of over 200 books on comics and counting.
+Beerbohm was a consultant and author detailing the early history of comics in the United States, including rediscovering the first comic book in America, Rodolphe Töpffer's The Adventures of Mr. Obadiah Oldbuck.
+He has supplied data and visual aids as listed in the acknowledgements of over 200 books about comics.

+Known as combination pugnacious businessman, archaeologist, and what cartoonist Art Spiegelman called a "feverishly enthusiastic fan," Beerbohm was an evangelist of the comics collecting hobby.

+Over the years, he was accused by his business partners and customers of shady dealings — all of which he denied.

 Early life

-Beerbohm attended the University of Nebraska–Lincoln from 1970 – 1972.
+Robert Lee Beerbohm was born June 17, 1952 in Long Beach, California.
+In his youth, he lived in Saudi Arabia for several years, before moving to Fremont, Nebraska, where he graduated from Fremont High School.
+He attended the University of Nebraska–Lincoln from 1970 to 1972.

 Career

 Robert Beerbohm Comic Art

 In October 1966, while still in junior high school, Beerbohm took out his first ad in Rocket's Blast Comicollector (a.k.a.
 RBCC) #47, launching what has eventually become known as Robert Beerbohm Comic Art.
-By the 21st century Beerbohm was selling vintage American popular culture artifacts (mostly comic books) via the internet.
-In addition to setting up at shows nationwide for decades.
+By the 21st century Beerbohm was selling vintage American popular culture artifacts (mostly comic books) via the Internet, and setting up shows across the United States.

 Beerbohm set up a booth at his first comics convention June 16–18, 1967, at the first Houstoncon.
-Traveling 28 hours on a Greyhound bus, Beerbohm turned 15 the first day of that seminal show.
+Traveling 28 hours on a Greyhound bus, Beerbohm turned 15 the first day of that show.

-Beerbohm estimated from June 1967 thru April 2012 he set up at a thousand comics shows.
-Two strokes saw him close it all down July 10, 2018.
+Beerbohm was among the first generation of dealers to traffic in original comic book art, sourcing his originals from suppliers with sometimes questionable provenance, claiming to have bought hundreds of allegedly stolen pages of Marvel and DC art from dealers set up in a hotel room at the 1969 27th World Science Fiction Convention in St. Louis.